 Develop recipes.
 Colors, blossoms, spices!

-Summer could never start in the Lagoon without this tradition ..
+Autumn could never start in Nonna's kitchen without this crostata ..

 Haven't been to Venice in a long time, or is it the very first time you are planning to visit?
-After the pandemic, it's time to show Venice in a different way!
+Join me for a morning walk around my neighborhood, and enjoy Levantine breakfast tips and exotic garden glimpses!

 Nonna Lina's garden in Venice is a haven for local edible plants: Wild herbs, berries, fruit trees, and edible blossoms.
-You'll discover her garden and the edible treasures of the Lagoon, and forgotten stories about those islands where Venice's iconic dishes have been forged.
+Since 1968, she's collected 248 species!
+In our online classes, you'll see her garden and the edible treasures of the Lagoon, and discover forgotten stories of spices and places where Venice's iconic dishes have been forged.

 We think that breakfast is the most beautiful + refreshing way of starting your day in summer!
 Especially in this ancient garden in Venice - it's more than 1600 years old!
-You'll discover its special story as garden curated by the nuns of San Zaccaria, bought by Nonna Lina's family in 1968.
+You'll discover its special story as garden curated by the nuns of San Zaccaria, bought by Nonna Lina's family in 1968, in Lina's book (online from September 2021).

 Lina grew up in the northern Lagoon near Lio Piccolo and Torcello.
 We're collecting her know-how about foraging herbs, delicious Lagoon dishes and stories in Laguna in Cucina - a unique collection of easy gourmet stories and life in the Lagoon, which you can discover here.